Install with pip to Bianca¶

 - More information about isolated environments.

-Example, where python packages from the loaded module are used (--system-site-packages
+Example, where python packages from the loaded module are used (--system-site-packages)

 “projectB” is the name of the virtual environment.
 The directory “projectB” is created in the present working directory.
-The -m
+The -m flag makes sure that you use the libraries from the python version you are using.

 - Activate and install with pip (package one by one or from requirements.txt)